Gjakova: Modern Period

 In the events of the dissolution of Yugoslavia, the Union of Independent Trade Unions of Kosova (BSPK) was created in 1990.
 BSPK's members took pride in their large grassroots participation which reached 14,900 workers.
 The BSPK founding congress was held in Gjakova and despite gaining a permission to be legally held, the police broke it up during its second day.
 The city was badly affected by the Kosovo War, suffering great physical destruction and large-scale human losses and human rights abuses.
 In the rural locality of Meja, just 4 km outside Gjakova's city center, the mass killing of at least 377 Albanian males between the ages of 16 and 60 took place on April 27, 1999, by the Serbian police.
 It is the largest massacre of the Kosovo War.
 Many of the bodies of the victims were found in the Batajnica mass graves.
 The International Criminal Tribunal for the former Yugoslavia has convicted several Serbian army and police officers for their involvement.
 Actions on the ground had a devastating effect on the city.
 According to the ICTY, OSCE, and international human rights organisations, about 75% of the population was expelled by Serbian police and paramilitaries as well as Yugoslav forces, while many civilians were killed in the process.
 Large areas of the city were destroyed, chiefly through arson and looting but also in the course of localised fighting between government security forces and members of the KLA.
 The actions of the government forces in Gjakova formed a major part of the United Nations war crimes indictment of the then-President Slobodan Milošević.
 Yugoslav units were stationed in and near the city in two barracks due to the risk of an attack by the Kosovo Liberation Army (KLA) from across the border in Albania.
 In one incident, NATO aircraft misidentified a convoy of Albanian refugees and attacked it.

 Most of the Albanian population returned following the end of the war.
 After that much of the town was rebuilt.
 Many Albanians viewed the Roma population as participants in war crimes and collaborators in acts of state repression.
-The Romani neighbourhood of Gjakova (Brekoc) was targeted and parts of it burnt down in mid-1999, about 600 Roma were moved to a refugee camp outside the town and as a result of political violence fifteen were reported killed or missing by August 1999.
-Fifteen Gjakova Romani were reported killed or missing in political violence as of August 1999.
+The Romani neighbourhood of Gjakova (Brekoc) was targeted and parts of it burnt down in mid-1999, about 600 Roma were moved to a refugee camp outside the town and as a result of political violence 15 were reportedly killed or missing by August 1999.
 The majority of the Serbian population, numbering 3,000, fled Gjakova in June 1999 with only five Serbs remaining, living under guard by KFOR troops at a local Serbian Orthodox Church.
 In 2004, the last five remaining Serbs were expelled from Gjakova with the local Serbian Orthodox Church being destroyed by ethnic Albanians during rioting as part of the March unrest in Kosovo.
 About 15 Serbs had returned to Gjakova by the 2011 census.